FalcoSuessgott/vault-kubernetes-kms/docs/quickstart.md

 vault-kubernetes-kms               1/1     Running   0              49m
 ```

-## Verify secrets are encrypted now in etcd
+## 6. Verify Secrets are now encrypted now in etcd
 ```bash
 # create a new secret that is going to be encrypted in etcd
 $> kubectl create secret generic secret-encrypted -n default --from-literal=key=value